Health and appearance of Michael Jackson

 Jackson and some of his siblings said they had been physically and psychologically abused by their father Joe Jackson.
 In 2003, Joe admitted to whipping them as children, but he emphatically rejected the longstanding abuse allegations.
 The whippings deeply traumatized Jackson and may have led to the onset of further health problems later in his life.
 Physicians speculated that he had body dysmorphic disorder.

 At some point during the 1990s, it appeared that Jackson had become dependent on prescription drugs, mainly painkillers and strong sedatives.
 The drug use was later linked to second- and third-degree burns he had suffered years before.
 Jackson gradually became dependent on these drugs, and his health deteriorated.
 He went into rehabilitation in 1993.
 While preparing for a series of comeback concerts scheduled to begin in July 2009, Jackson died of acute propofol and benzodiazepine intoxication after suffering cardiac arrest on June 25, 2009.
-His personal physician was convicted of involuntary manslaughter in his death and sentenced to four years in prison.
+Conrad Murray, his personal physician, was convicted of involuntary manslaughter in his death and sentenced to four years in prison.